huggingface/datasets/docs/source/process.rst

 .. attention::

-   All the processing methods in this guide returns a new :class:`datasets.Dataset`.
+   All the processing methods in this guide return a new :class:`datasets.Dataset`.
 Modification is not done in-place.
 Be careful about overriding your previous dataset!

 Sort, shuffle, select, split, and shard
 ---------------------------------------